arlindademaj/amazon-clone/README.md

 Amazon

-this is an amazon clone
+This is an amazon clone